 Flu is a highly infectious disease.
 The symptoms, that come on very quickly, include fever, chills, headaches, aches and pains in the joints and muscles, and extreme tiredness.
 For most healthy people, a bad case of flu is worse than a heavy cold, and usually requires a few days in bed.
 Although less common, serious infections – especially in those with underlying health conditions – can lead to hospitalisation, permanent disability and even be fatal.

-Flu is caused by a virus that is spread from person to person.
-They infect the respiratory system, where they can lead to pneumonia and other complications.
+Flu is caused by a virus spread from person to person.
+It infects the respiratory system, which can lead to pneumonia and other complications.
 The virus is constantly changing and this is one of the main reasons why people should be vaccinated annually.

 Flu is spread by coughs and sneezes that propel infected droplets of saliva or nasal secretions into the air which are then breathed in by others.
 The disease is also spread by people touching surfaces that the droplets have landed on and then touching their mouth, nose or eyes.
 This is why frequent hand washing or using an antiseptic hand rub is so important during the winter flu season.

-It’s quite hard to avoid because people may be able to pass the virus on to others a day or so before symptoms start to show (as well as up to seven days after), so they won’t know if they are spreading the virus or not.
+People may be able to pass the virus onto others a day or so before symptoms start to show (as well as up to seven days after), so they won’t know if they are spreading the virus or not.
 So it’s very hard to avoid contact with people infected with the flu virus.
 And, of course, members of your family can always bring it into the home.
 You can wash your hands regularly but this won’t stop you catching the disease by breathing in the infected droplets in the air.
 The best way to prevent catching flu is by having the vaccination.

-Why is flu more serious for me if I am an older person?
+Why is the flu more serious for me if I am an older person?

 The risk of serious illness from flu and consequent hospitalisation and death, is higher among those aged 65 years and older as they are more likely to have an underlying health problem and their immune system may not be as strong.
 The best way for people at risk from flu to protect themselves is to get the flu vaccine.

-Why do underlying health conditions or pregnancy make it more serious for someone who gets flu?
+Why do underlying health conditions or pregnancy make it more serious for someone who gets the flu?